Jadon Sancho: Manchester United and Borussia Dortmund agree deal for England international

 Sancho will officially join after England's participation in the Euros, subject to passing a medical.

-The forward's contract at Dortmund runs until the summer of 2023 and Dortmund do not want to risk him entering the final year of his deal.
+The forward's contract at Dortmund runs until the summer of 2023 and they do not want to risk him entering the final year of his deal.

 Trending